 scp firstname.lastname@example.org:/files/test.txt email@example.com:/files

-To copy multiple files from a local machine to another host, all you need to do is specify the file names as the source path.
+When copying multiple files, all you need to do is specify the file name as the source path. for example.

-To be able to distinguish between local and remote locations, use ':'.
+- To be able to distinguish between local and remote locations, use full colon :.

 Whether you are a support engineer, system admin, or even a growing developer like myself who uses Linux or wants to learn it – it's likely that you will have to transfer files at some point.
 And knowing these simple SCP commands will come in handy.